DynamicDevices/bbexample/README.md

 bb-example
 ==========

-Example Yocto/OpenEmbedded autotooled recipe, building an executable with a depdency on a shared library
+Example Yocto/OpenEmbedded autotooled recipe, building an executable with a dependency on a shared library